 - Remarkably the EU(28) shows a slight uptick from the increasing use of Coal-fired generation.

-- China although the heaviest emitter of CO2 at ~27.6% of the world total shows some recent eduction.
+- China although the heaviest emitter of CO2 at ~27.6% of the world total shows some recent reduction.
 With the continuing installation of further Coal-fired electrical generation plants this level can be expected to rise again.

 - India continues to accelerate its CO2 emissions with 5.3% over the year.
 With the Indian policy of using further coal power stations for electricity generation this growth will inevitably continue.